7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 1. Resume title and header section

 Let’s start with the first of the resume headers, the header for your entire resume.
-This header (also called the resume title) is going to be more robust than the others as it serves as an overall introduction to the resume and provides some basic personal information about you.
+This main header section (also called the resume title) is going to be more robust than the others as it serves as an overall introduction to the resume and provides some basic information about you.
 Position it at the very top of your resume.
-It doesn’t need to take up much space - a couple of lines max should suffice.
+It doesn’t need to take up much space – a couple of lines should suffice.

 The essentials that you absolutely must include in your professional resume header are: